brookshelley/brookshelley.github.com/movies.md

 12. **John Wick 2**

-    So, this is more Keanu as a veneful Denzel Washington-esque character, but not as good.
+    So, this is more Keanu as a vengeful Denzel Washington-esque character, but not as good.
 I liked this movie, but also Man on Fire did it better.
 Well shot though!
 And there's at least a nod towards ammo being a thing.